September 10, 2018

 Here’s the data you’ll see.
 You can send a promotion to all of the customers that typically come in during the evening shift (5pm-10pm) that encourages them to stop in for lunch on Tuesday.

 The idea is to “Time Shift” a customer’s visit so you can drive more revenue during slow times.

 After months of data flowing in, you’ll be able to identify customers that are “lost” or who haven’t stopped by in a while.

 With the data provided by your customer engagement platform, you can identify those customers and give them a reason to come back.

-Maybe you send a push notification that says, “We Miss You” and give the customer half off entrees or a coupon that’s good for the weekend.
+Maybe you send a push notification that says, “Come back soon” and give the customer half off entrees or a coupon that’s good for the weekend.

 PHASE 4: Optimize your loyalty program